Raveshare/backend/README.md

 ## Getting Started

-First, you need to build
+First, you need to build the app

 ```bash
 yarn build